Income Adjustment

 A Note Regarding Changes to your Financial Situation due to the COVID-19 Pandemic

-Students who experience a loss in income based on the COVID-19 pandemic may qualify for additional federal student assistance.
+Students who experience a loss in income based on the COVID-19 pandemic, may qualify for additional federal student assistance.
 When completing the FAFSA, a student reports income information from two years prior.
 If you have had a loss in income and previously did not qualify for a Federal Pell Grant, you may be eligible for additional funds based on an income adjustment.
-Possible circumstances may include unemployment, death of a wage-earner (parent, if dependent; spouse, if independent), divorce, and loss of untaxed income (such as child support).
+Possible circumstances may include unemployment, death of a wage-earner (parent, if dependent; spouse, if independent), divorce, loss of untaxed income (such as child support).
 A review of your circumstance will require income and substantiating support documentation for the circumstance.
-See below for more detailed information about the Income Adjustment Appeal process.
+Please see below for more detailed information about the Income Adjustment Appeal process.

 What Are the Qualifying Conditions for an Appeal?